hgoldfish/qtnetworkng/docs/references.rst

     Returns an unique imutable id for the coroutine.
 Basicly, the id is the pointer of coroutine.

+.. method:: BaseCoroutine *BaseCoroutine::previous() const

+    Returns an pointer of ``BaseCoroutine`` which will switch to after this coroutine finished.

+.. method:: void BaseCoroutine::setPrevious(BaseCoroutine *previous)

+    Set the pointer of ``BaseCoroutine`` which will switch to after this coroutine finished.

 .. method:: Deferred<BaseCoroutine*> BaseCoroutine::started`

     This is not a function but ``Deferred`` object.
 It acts like a Qt event.
 If you want to do something after the coroutine is started, add callback function to this ``started`` event.